-And since it evolved prior to the mammalian brain, no less the forebrain, it is virtually deaf to words and reason.
+And since it evolved prior to the midbrain, no less the forebrain, it is virtually deaf to words and reason.

-What, then, is the language of our under-brain?
-The five senses of sight, sound, sensation, flavor, scent, and the like.
+What, then, is the language of our underbrain?
+The five senses of sensation, and flavor, and scent, and sound, and sight.